-Here are 3 good reasons why you should avoid uploading video files to your own web server (particularly if your site is hosted on a shared server)…
+Here are 3 good reasons why you should avoid uploading video files to your own web server (particularly if your WordPress website is hosted on a shared server)…

 1. Server Bandwidth

 Video files can be quite large in size.
 Unlike images—which are typically measured in kilobytes—an HD video file can easily weigh in at more than 100 MB.
 Now, imagine what will happen to your shared hosting server when dozens of folks attempt to watch the same video at the same time.

 Your web hosting provider allocates a certain amount of bandwidth and other resources for each server on their network, based on average traffic rates that do not include serving large media files to hundreds of individuals (or more) at the same time.
 Too many requests for a single large file will quickly exceed the limits of the web server on which your site is hosted, and bring your site—and any other sites that also “live” on the same server—to its knees.

 But you may never even get that far, because of…